adventures in paying attention

 My name is Haley Montgomery.

-I live and work at home and at my day job in Starkville, Mississippi.
-I'm a designer by trade; a painter, drawer, writer, general creative type at heart; and a wife and mother in joy.
-I'm juggling the place where full-time mothering, full-time job and full-time home-making meet full-on curiosity, full-on creativity, and full-on God-seeking--all the while taking notes and names.
+I live and work at home in Starkville, Mississippi.
+I own a design company called Small Pond Graphics, and my heart belongs to three little gifts--two boys and a girl.
+I'm a designer by trade; a painter, drawer, writer, general creative type at heart; and a mother in joy.
+I'm juggling the place where full-time mothering, full-time job and full-time homemaking meet full-on curiosity, full-on creativity, and full-on faith--all the while making notes and taking names.

 Be forewarned.
 I am ridiculously wordy, prone to rabbit trails, and compulsively apt to edit myself (and my posts).
 Still, I invite you wander through my musings and see what's worthy of your attention.